cadenmarinozzi/crackcat/README.md

 To build crackcat from the source files, download the source files by clicking the green "Code" button and then "Download ZIP" or clone it using git by running the command: `git clone https://github.com/hashcat/hashcat.git` in the building directory.
 Then, build it by running a command line from the build directory (The same directory the source files are located in) and then running the following command: `go build crackcat.go`.
 After the build process is done, an executable named "crackcat.exe" will be created in the build directory.
 Run it directly from the exe or add it to the systems %PATH% and run it from a command line.

-If you are downloading the source code from a third party or just want to make sure the source code matches the current version, run "hash_gen.py" using the command `python hash_gen.py` in the build directory with python installed and check if the output hash matches the most recent hash in "HASHES".

 # Features
 * Multi threading and automatic thread detection
 * Dictionary attacks